-The fear of being bitten by a snake worries many folks whether the snake is venomous or not.
 There are 38 species of snakes found in South Carolina, but only six are venomous.
-The venomous snakes found in South Carolina are all pit vipers with one exception – the coral snake.
-The pit vipers include copperhead, cottonmouth, pigmy rattlesnake, eastern diamondback rattlesnake, and timber rattlesnake.
-Pit vipers get their name from having a heat-sensing pit located between their eyes and their nostrils, which helps these snakes locate their warm-blooded prey.
+The venomous snakes found in South Carolina are all pit vipers, except the coral snake.
+The pit vipers include copperhead, cottonmouth (water moccasin), pigmy rattlesnake, eastern diamondback rattlesnake, and timber/canebrake rattlesnake.
+Pit vipers get their name from having a heat-sensing pit located between their eyes and their nostrils, which helps these snakes locate their warm-blooded prey and avoid predators.

 Ways to Identify the Copperhead

 There are several ways to identify a copperhead.
 Once you are familiar with these key characteristics, you’ll be able to successfully distinguish between the copperhead and other venomous and nonvenomous snakes in the area.

 The copperhead gets its name from the coppery-tan color found mainly on its head and throughout parts of its body down to the tail.

 Since the copperhead is a pit viper, you’ll notice a very distinctive triangular-shaped head.
 Some people call it an “arrowhead-shaped” head.
 These wider parts of the head allow for space to fit the snake’s fangs and venom glands.

 The pit vipers that live in South Carolina all have heavy, stocky bodies with pronounced heads.
 Nonvenomous snakes in our area tend to have long, slender bodies that align with their head.
 An adult copperhead’s average length ranges between 2 to 3 feet but can reach 4 feet.